gottacatchenall/ms_map_territory_sdm/manuscript.md

-according to Jaynes, is that often one assumes that the distribution of where observers see a particle is an inherent property of that particle, rather than being a construct of human imagination created to make predictions based on the information we have previously obsserved about that particle.
-The story of Schrodinger's cat is often presented through the lens that the cat is somehow _both_ alive and dead at the same time--- a quintessential of the mind-projection fallacy as described above.
+according to Jaynes, is that often one assumes that the distribution of where observers see a particle is an inherent property of that particle, rather than being a construct of human imagination created to make predictions based on the information we have observed about that particle.
+The most (in)famous example of this is likely Schrodinger's cat: often presented as the lens that the cat is somehow _both_ alive and dead at the same time--- a quintessential of the mind-projection fallacy as described above.
 The state of the external world cannot be assumed indeterminate for the sole reason that we lack the information to fully describe it.
+This is equivalent to saying if one is in New York, then for oneself London becomes a multiverse of the possible worlds which are only realized upon one's return.

 Is "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information? me,